DevThompson/DCDarknetNPCSetup/README.md

     ssid=dark
     wpa_passphrase=darknetnpc

+### Point the system to the location of the config file

+    sudo nano /etc/default/hostapd

+Locate the line that begins with #DAEMON_CONF=”” and delete the # at the beginning of the line.
+The line should now appear like this:

+    DAEMON_CONF="/etc/hostapd/hostapd.conf"

+### Setup traffic forwarding
+When a device connects to our access point we want it to be able to reach the internet.
+We direct the device to the ethernet port after it connects to our wireless network.
+Open the config file:

+    sudo nano /etc/sysctl.conf

+Find this line:

+    #net.ipv4.ip_forward=1

+Delete the # so that the line looks like this:

+    net.ipv4.ip_forward=1

 ### Spoof the MAC address - WIP
 The DCDN badge looks for a specific MAC address start with dc:d0 so we need to lie a little bit.
 Use the macchanger tool for linux to set the MAC address to dc:d0:22:33:44:55.
 Adding more to this once clearer.